;

 When it comes to kidney stones and alcohol there is some conflicting information.
 Some research shows an association between kidney stones and drinking alcohol.

-Alcohol causes dehydration.
-This results in concentrated urine which is a common cause of kidney stones.
+Not making enough urine is a common cause of kidney stones.

-On the other hand, a 2015 article showed moderate drinking somewhat reduced the risk of kidney stones forming.
 Alcohol increases the need to urinate.
 This helps move fluids through the system and lowered the risk of getting calcium oxalate stone.

-The key here is that alcohol can otherwise be dehydrated if you do not drink enough water to replenish what you lose from alcohol- and the article does emphasize the need for overall fluid intake to be at least 2.5 liters per day.
+The article does emphasize the need for overall fluid intake to be at least 2.5 to 3 liters per day.
 (Keep in mind everyone’s fluid needs are not the same.)

 Wine and beer have been shown to be the most beneficial when it comes to reducing kidney stone risk.